 The Chip Select signal ( $\overline{CS}$ ) is first driven low, the bits of the instruction byte and address bytes are then shifted in, on Serial Data input (SI).
-Address bit A7 must be 0, address bits [A6:A4] are Don't Care, and the data byte pointed to by [A3:A0] is shifted out on Serial Data output (SO).
-If Chip Select ( $\overline{CS}$ ) continues to be driven low, the internal address register is automatically incremented, and the byte of data at the new address is shifted out.
+Address bit A7 must be 0 and the other upper address bits are Don't Care, the data byte pointed to by [A3:A0] is shifted out on Serial Data output (SO).
+If Chip Select (CS) continues to be driven low, the internal address register is automatically incremented, and the byte of data at the new address is shifted out.